Herbert Pitman: RMS Titanic

-Lifeboat No. 5 was picked up by the next morning by the rescue ship ' along with the other survivors from the sinking, and Pitman arrived at Pier 54 in New York City with the rest of the survivors on 18 April 1912.
-While in New York he testified as a witness in the American Government's inquiry into the sinking.
-He and his fellow surviving officers left New York City on the Adriatic on 2 May 1912.
-On returning home to England, he testified as a witness to the sinking for a second time before a British Governmental inquiry.
+Lifeboat No. 5 was picked up by the next morning by the rescue ship along with the other survivors from the sinking, and Pitman arrived at Pier 54 in New York City with the rest of the survivors on 18 April 1912.
+While in New York, he testified as a witness in the American Senate inquiry into the sinking.
+During cross-examination, when asked about the cries in the water, Pitman reportedly broke down in tears.

+Pitman and his fellow surviving officers left New York City on the on 2 May 1912.
+On returning home to England, he testified as a witness to the sinking for a second time before a British Wreck Commissioner's inquiry.